ZhaoUTokyo/ZhaoUTokyo.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # 📌 Short Bio (<a href="CV/FanZHAO_CV.pdf">**CV**)
 **Dr. Fan Zhao** is an Research Fellow at the Department of Urban Informatics, Shenzhen University, where he collaborates with the research group of Prof. Qingquan Li, an Academician of the Chinese Academy of Engineering.
-He received his M.E.S. and Ph.D. from the Environmental Informatics and Sensing Laboratory at the University of Tokyo in March 2022 and March 2025, respectively.
+He received his M.E.S. and Ph.D. from the Environmental Informatics and Sensing Laboratory at **[University of Tokyo](https://www.u-tokyo.ac.jp/ja/index.html)** in March 2022 and March 2025, respectively.

 His research focuses on addressing environmental challenges through advanced sensing technologies and information science.
 By integrating multi-source data acquisition with artificial intelligence and computational methods, his work aims to enhance environmental monitoring and analysis.